 RESPONSE: The Code of Conduct states that an official cannot review or dispose of official matters where he has a "personal or private" interest that tends to impair judgment in making official decisions.
 29 Del.
 C. § 5805(a)(1).
 In Jones, a government official's "personal or private interest" was the result of a familial relationship with a teacher, when he knew his official duties were to hear termination proceedings for that particular teacher.
-Before performing those duties he made negative statements about her.
+Before performing those duties, he made negative statements about her.
 It was decided his statements showed pre-judgment and he should not have reviewed or disposed of that matter.
-Here also, Mr. King expressed his "personal and private interest" on a particular matter --the Ruddertowne development--when he knew, or should have known, his official duties were to participate in proceedings on that particular development.
-He made personal and negative statements about the particular development and developer.
-His "personal and private statements" were negative and showed prejudgment.
+Here also, Mr. King expressed his "personal and private interest" on a particular duties were to participate in proceedings on that particular development.
+He made personal and negative statements about the particular development.
+His "personal and private statements about the particular development.
 Thus, Jones is not inapposite.